 Make Dad a cocktail this Father’s Day!
 Whether daddy’s a tropical Mojito kinda guy or sees himself as more of a 007 Martini drinker, we’ve got a great round-up of recipes for shaking cocktails at home.
 Bottoms up!

 Bring the brewery to dad with the delivery of craft beer.
 Why not try a fab dad inspired toolkit from Thirsty, complete with seven craft brews (and not a DIY project in sight).
 Or, go crazy and order all the beers that your father can handle via Craft Beer Singapore.
 We reckon he’ll appreciate it beer-y much!

 Nuthin’ says at-home family fun quite like a game of Cluedo.
 So this Father’s Day, dust off those classic board games hiding in the cupboard, or splash out on a newbie that dad and the fam will love.
 Right now, we’re obsessed with Pandemic (how appropriate!), but check out our full list of awesome family board games.

 No doubt your Netflix subscription has been stretched to its limits this past year, but how often did you sit down as a family and watch a good ol’ fashioned family flick?
 Let dad sit front row and have the kids whip up some popcorn – here’s our list of favourite family movies if you need some inspo.

-After all those at-home workouts and movie marathons on the couch, Covid has taken its toll on the ol’ dad bod.
+All those at-home workouts and movie marathons on the couch have taken their toll on the ol’ dad bod.
 So this Father’s Day, get the kiddos involved and treat him to a multi-hand massage to relieve those aches and pains.
 Feet, head, shoulders and back – a little TLC will go a long way.